Rithwik-7274/Text-Analyser/README.md

 # Text Analyser

-Text Analyser that finds the number of unique words, word with the highest occurence, total sentences, average word length, sentence complexity etc.
+A text analyser that finds the number of unique words, word with the highest occurence, total sentences, average word length, sentence complexity etc.

 ## Installation